 <a href="foursquare://venues/523bae8011d2c59b54eb85cc>Check in to our office</a>

-There are thousands of unique app URL schemes, many of which you’ll find documented within app developer pages, or in directories like handleOpenURL.
-Despite no lack of information, what we’re yet to see more of are these URLs being used in marketing scenarios, like:
+There are thousands of unique app URL schemes, many of which you’ll find documented within app developer pages or in directories like handleOpenURL.
+Even with all of this information, we have yet to see more of these URLs being used in marketing scenarios, like: